 A major hazardous material emergency exists when any of these conditions are present:

-- Clean-up of a spill of a hazardous material is beyond the level of knowledge, training, or ability of the staff in the immediate spill area.
+- Clean-up of the material is beyond the level of knowledge, training, or ability of the staff in the immediate area.

-- The spill creates a situation that is immediately dangerous to the lives or health of persons in the area or facility.
+- The spill creates a situation that is immediately dangerous to the lives or health of persons in the area.

 - A large quantity is spilled (more than one gallon of liquid or one pound of solid)